BelBitLabs/highway-fuel-simulation/README.md

    ```
 ---
 ## Credits:
-Created as part of my Engineering coursework (Spring 2021).
+This porject was developed as part of Engineering coursework (Spring 2021).

 ---